awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 ```

 Note the following:
 + Use the optional `max_rows_per_batch` parameter to provide control of the number of rows for a batch\-mode function invocation\.
 If you use a value of NULL, then the query optimizer automatically chooses the maximum batch size\.
-For more information, see [Optimizing batch\-mode execution for Aurora Machine Learning function calls](#postgresql-ml-batch-mode)\.
+For more information, see [Optimizing batch\-mode execution for Aurora machine learning function calls](#postgresql-ml-batch-mode)\.
 + By default, passing NULL as a parameter's value is translated to an empty string before passing to SageMaker\.
 For this example the inputs have different types\.
 + If you have a non\-text input, or text input that needs to default to some value other than an empty string, use the `COALESCE` statement\.
 Use `COALESCE` to translate NULL to the desired null replacement value in the call to `aws_sagemaker.invoke_endpoint`\.
 For the `amount` parameter in this example, a NULL value is converted to 0\.0\.